Shrinkage through multiple identifiability: A sub Gaussian maximal inequality for the sampling noise remainder

 The pointwise remainder bound $\xi_{jn} = o_p(n^{-1/2})$ and a union bound over $j\in\mathcal{C}$, valid because the remainder contributions are dominated by the leading $L^2$-bounded linear part, then give the same rate for $\max_j|\xi_{jn}|$.
 Since $n^{-1}\log J_{\mathrm{cal}}\to 0$, this upper bound is $o_p(1)$, which divided by $\tau$ remains $o_p(1)$. \end{proof}

 A slightly weaker integrability assumption suffices.
-The Orlicz-norm version of the same argument replaces $L^2$-boundedness with a uniform sub-exponential tail $\sup_j \|D_j^*\|_{\psi_1}\le C$ and yields the rate $\log J_{\mathrm{cal}}/\sqrt{n}$ instead of $\sqrt{\log J_{\mathrm{cal}}/n}$ \citep{vandegeer2000empirical}.
-For bounded or sub-Gaussian influence curves the sharper rate of Lemma~\ref{lem:maximal-xi} is available via \citet{massart1990tight}.
-In all cases the regime $n^{-1}\log J_{\mathrm{cal}}\to 0$ is what drives (A2), not the particular tail assumption.
+The Orlicz norm version of the same argument replaces $L^2$-boundedness with a uniform sub exponential tail $\sup_j \|D_j^*\|_{\psi_1}\le C$ and yields the rate $\log J_{\mathrm{cal}}/\sqrt{n}$ instead of $\sqrt{\log J_{\mathrm{cal}}/n}$ \citep{vandegeer2000empirical}.
+For bounded or sub Gaussian influence curves the sharper rate of Lemma~\ref{lem:maximal-xi} is available via \citet{massart1990tight}.
+In all cases, the regime $n^{-1}\log J_{\mathrm{cal}}\to 0$ is what drives (A2), not the particular tail assumption.